darkorsa/shop/README.md

 ### Cart

-Cart is an object representing a shopping cart and provides all the necessary methods to manage it or obtain information.
+Cart is an object representing a shopping cart and provides all the necessary methods to manage it or obtain data.

 #### Creation